 There will be things you can harvest now apart from weeds … young dandelion leaves make delicious salad greens and nettle tops can be cooked like spinach.
 Here are some of the things you could be harvesting in April:

-- Lettuces – some frost hardy lettuces sown earlier in the year or last year will be ready to harvest now.
+- Salad Leaves – sown earlier in the year, these will be ready to harvest this month.

 As you can see, there is a lot that you can harvest this month, though a lot of it is clearing space for summer crops.
 Cover any empty areas of your vegetable garden so that weeds don’t take over and take the time now to dig in some good quality compost or chicken manure pellets to feed the soil ready for the next set up plants.